trapexit/mergerfs/README.md

 #### How well does mergerfs scale?
 Is it "production ready?"

 Users have reported running mergerfs on everything from a Raspberry Pi to dual socket Xeon systems with >20 cores.
 I'm aware of at least a few companies which use mergerfs in production.
-[Open Media Vault](https://www.openmediavault.org) includes mergerfs is it's sole solution for pooling drives.
+[Open Media Vault](https://www.openmediavault.org) includes mergerfs as its sole solution for pooling drives.

 #### Can mergerfs be used with drives which already have data / are in use?